microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbranding-get.md

 ### Example 4: Get bannerLogo for the default locale

 The following example returns the **bannerLogo** object for the default locale.
+You may specify the **id** as `default` or `0` in the request URL.
 If the object is not set, the request returns an empty response.

 #### Request